juliankuyumcu/digits-classification-nn/README.md

 ### Site

-The CNN was converted to a web format and can be accessed here: [weblink]
+The CNN was converted to a web format and can be accessed here: [https://juliankuyumcu.github.io/digits-classification-nn/site/](https://juliankuyumcu.github.io/digits-classification-nn/site/)

 Any user can draw their own "handwritten" digit and have the model predict which digit was entered.